 - Secure the hood in the open position using the prop rod.
 If your Nissan has gas hood struts, the hood will stay up on its own.

 - Locate the battery on the driver side in the engine bay.

 - Use a 10mm open-end wrench to loosen the negative battery terminal.
-You don't need to completely remove the bolt, simply get it loose enough and you will be able to pull up the clamp.
+You don't need to completely remove the bolt, simply get it loose enough that the clamp can be pulled up.

 - Use a terminal cleaning brush to remove oxidation and corrosion from the terminals.

 - Remove the old battery from the vehicle.
-Carefully insert the new battery in the tray.
+Carefully insert the new battery into the tray.

 - Reinstall the battery bracket.
 Don't over tighten the battery clamp.